 It’s Mardi Gras.
 And that means KING CAKE!

 And there’s lots of it…everywhere.
-In the past few years, we’ve seen an explosion of new outlets for King Cake around Baton Rouge.
-Home bakeries, commercial bakeries, special diet bakeries & cafes, local grocery stores, big chain stores (ugh), donut shops, cupcake bakers, etc. all getting into the mix of making their own versions, styles, and takeoffs of the Louisiana Mardi Gras delicacy: King Cakes.
-In fact, in 2015 NOLA.com put together an interactive 2015 King Cake Guide and Map for Baton Rouge where you can check out all that our area has to offer in the way of King Cakes (Check out our video from NOLA.com’s guide below.)
+In 2015, we saw home bakeries, commercial bakeries, local grocery stores, big chain stores (ugh), donut shops, cupcake bakers, etc. all getting into the mix of making their own versions, styles, and takeoffs of the Louisiana Mardi Gras delicacy: King Cakes.
+In fact, last year NOLA.com put together an interactive 2015 King Cake Guide and Map for Baton Rouge where you can check out all that our area has to offer in the way of King Cakes (Check out our video from NOLA.com’s guide below.)

-With each year since – from 2016 to today – its only gotten more creative and competitive out there.
+And in 2016 – its only gotten more creative and competitive out there.
 As the sheer amount and creativity of Mardi Gras King Cakes in Baton Rouge evolves and grows, its actually good for us and GREAT for you.
 It forces Calandro’s to stay ahead, up our game, and generally just ROCK with King Cakes even more than in the past.
-So check out below for all of the details on Calandro’s King Cakes, and just how we’ve upped our King Cake game for 2022!
+So check out below for all of the details on Calandro’s King Cakes, and just how we’ve upped our King Cake game in 2016!

 Published Flavors (50+ Different Tastes)